FranjoMindek/SchoolProjects/README.md

 # UniversityProjects

-Collection of random parts of University Projects i did.
+Collection of random parts of University Projects.
+Does not contain every projct since I have bad archiving practices.

-Contains everything from good code to bad code to non-function parts since they require excluded files (large csv files and so on).
+Contains everything from good code to bad code to non-function parts.